At a Glance

 Some tips for your application π«‘

-Tailor Your CV: Make sure your CV highlights your experience in property accounting and service charge management.
+Tailor Your CV: Make sure your CV highlights relevant experience in property accounting and service charge management.
 Use specific examples that demonstrate your analytical skills and proactive approach.

 Craft a Compelling Cover Letter: Write a cover letter that addresses the key responsibilities mentioned in the job description.
 Explain how your previous experience aligns with the role and why you are interested in working for this property management company.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is crucial for a Property Accountant.
+Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
+A polished application reflects your attention to detail, which is crucial in accounting roles.

 How to prepare for a job interview at Seymour John